sparklingrobots/nano2017/second_draft/meta/Questions.md

 She's very dedicated to the communal life but has an itch she can't quite scratch.
 She knows she could be greater but struggles to understand the concept of a person being greater.

+Lo is the main character.
+The world is a different place where we work together, where we've developed all kinds of ways of making things work with our bodies, with the earth.
+Like in 17776, many problems have been solved.

+So the main problem is, perhaps, simply an emotional one.
+In 17776, the main issue is that the old probe can't catch up to the new times.
+The new painless times.
+The struggle for meaning in the face of absolutely no threat.

+She is the guardian of a secret and the organizer of a team who needs to either find the secret or make it all work together.

 ## WHAT ARE THE TWO CONFLICTING NEEDS OF THE PROTAGONIST

 She desperately needs to protect the Delvers, but in following the mission they gave her, she discovers that her actions will unravel the Delvers.